sjs7007/9gag/README.md

 python 9gagFinal.py and enter the number of pages to be downloaded as input and my script will do the rest for you!

-For any queries, mail me at sjs7007@gmail.com!
+For any queries, drop me a line here!

 Cheers!